n00b-asaurus/Redstone-Development-Kit/Redstone Structure Generator Tool/README.md

 ## Usage

-After running and stopping the logic analyzer, double click `Redstone Structure Generator` and a command terminal will open.
+Double click `Redstone Structure Generator` and a command terminal will open.

 The terminal will then ask you to provide various arguments, which are as follows: